richmahn/en_tn/rev/front/intro.md

 One does not need to understand all of the symbols in the Book of Revelation to translate it properly.
 Translators should not give possible meanings for the symbols or numbers in their translation.
 (See: [[rc://en/ta/man/translate/writing-apocalypticwriting]])

-#### How are the ideas of "holy" and "sanctify" represented in Revelation in the ULB? ####
+#### How are the ideas of "holy" and "sanctify" represented in Revelation in the ULT? ####

 The scriptures use these words to indicate any one of various ideas.
 For this reason, it is often difficult for translators to represent them well in their versions.
-In translating Revelation into English, the ULB uses the following principles:
+In translating Revelation into English, the ULT uses the following principles:
 * The meaning in two passages indicates moral holiness.
-Here, the ULB uses "holy."
+Here, the ULT uses "holy."
 (See: 14:12; 22:11)
 * Usually the meaning in Revelation indicates a simple reference to Christians without implying any particular role filled by them.
-In these cases, the ULB uses "believer" or "believers."
+In these cases, the ULT uses "believer" or "believers."
 (See: 5:8; 8:3, 4; 11:18; 13:7; 16:6; 17:6; 18:20, 24; 19:8; 20:9)
 * Sometimes the meaning implies the idea of someone or something set apart for God alone.
-In these cases, the ULB uses "sanctify," "set apart," "dedicated to," or "reserved for."
+In these cases, the ULT uses "sanctify," "set apart," "dedicated to," or "reserved for."

-The UDB will often be helpful as translators think about how to represent these ideas in their own versions.
+The UST will often be helpful as translators think about how to represent these ideas in their own versions.

 #### Periods of time ####